 Welcoming a new life into this world is often one of the greatest moments of any parent’s life; a miracle of human existence joining the population to the joy and expectation of family members, hinging hopes on their successes in the future.
 The last thing anyone in the hospital room wants is for something to go wrong.
 In an instant, the world shrinks and fears race wildly when the nurse or doctor gives a grave look.
 Worse than that is when an injury to the infant, or the mother, is the direct result of negligence not he part of the medical staff, either by action, inaction, or unclean utensils.
-Medical malpractice isn’t exactly easy to prove and often requires a Texas malpractice lawyer to help you prove negligence, but there are a few considerations to know before pursuing damages.
+Medical malpractice isn’t exactly easy to prove and often requires a birth injury lawyer to help you prove negligence, but there are a few considerations to know before pursuing damages.

 Just because a baby is born with a defect, or the master sustained injuries during pregnancy or childbirth, does not make an open and closed case of negligence against the doctor, medical staff, or hospital.
 The first step is to prove that the physician or medical staff did not act in accordance with the expected and highest quality level of care that a competent doctor or staff would.
 If you’re unable to prove that your doctor failed to meet the commonly accepted level of care, regardless of injury to the infant or mother, then your malpractice case cannot move forward.
 If there is a discernible delineation from expected care and that there was in fact an act of negligence, your case can move forward.